Git-Leon/notes/JPA-Notes.md

 # JPA

 ## What is JPA?
+* Maps an entity to an already existing table using sets of annotation.
 * Abstraction above JDBC that makes it possible to be independent of databases
 * Generates SQL statements and executes them using JDBC onto the underlying database.
 * Brings easy mechanism for mapping objects to relational databases thanks to meta data